THERE IS USUALLY A HUGE DIFFERENCE BETWEEN MY DIASTOLIC AND SYSTOLIC PRESSURE (FOR EXAMPLE: 140/62). WHAT COULD BE THE REASON FOR THIS WIDE GAP?

-There is a phenomenon called the "pulse pressure" that can be a hallmark of aortic regurgitation (AR).
+There is a phenomenon called the "pulse pressure" that can be a hallmark of aortic valve regurgitation.
 For instance, an ideal mean blood pressure of 120/80 has a gap or pulse pressure of 40 mm/Hg.
 So, at 140/62, your differential is about 80, which is borderline.

 Have your cardiologist listen to your heart.
-AR is not always heard on auscultation, so you can also request an echocardiogram to check your valve structures.
-I don't consider a wide pulse pressure to be indicative of coronary artery disease, but it may reflect leakage of the aortic valve.
+Aortic valve regurgitation is not always heard on auscultation, so you can also request an echocardiogram to check your valve structures.
+I don't consider a wide pulse pressure to be indicative of coronary artery disease risk factors, but it may reflect leakage of the aortic valve.